Brigitte Hickman, Director Training

 Neil is an engineer who commutes from Witney to Eynsham by bike and enjoys social rides at the weekend.
 He has done many CTC tours all over the world including the Himalayas, Mongolia, Cuba, Vietnam and Albania.
 He prides himself on completing these on home built bike frames.

-Will Bell: Bike Maintenance course leader and all round inspiration
+Will Bell: Director and all round inspiration

 Will has a life-long passion for all things cycling (except Lycra).
 Will is currently enjoying life as a stay at home parent, fitting in some woodwork on Fridays and a little time most days riding or fixing bikes.
 He is usually to be found in possession of around 10 bikes at any one time, one or two of which are even rideable!!
 Will has been working his own and others’ bikes ever since learning to fix his own bike as a child.
 ‘I like to encourage other people to cycle and hope they can get as much enjoyment from it as I do.’